Walking

 Walking Around Ginza 銀座

-Ginza is one of the most popular downtown areas in Japan, but you can also feel the atmosphere of do …
+It is one of the most popular downtown areas in Japan.
+As a high-class commercial area representing …

 Profile